Davy Crockett timeline from 1786 to 1836 and beyond

-David remarks, “His Tavern was on a small scale, as he was poor; and the principal accommodations which he kept, were for the wagoners who travelled the road.”
+Davy remarks, “His Tavern was on a small scale, as he was poor; and the principal accommodations which he kept, were for the wagoners who travelled the road.”

-Chapter 7 - First Journey Out East
+Chapter 7 - Davy Crockett’s First Journey out East

 During this era in the backwoods of the Appalachian region, it was not uncommon to hire out one’s children as laborers.
 The Crockett family was no exception.
-Crockett was hired to an “old Dutchman” who transported goods along the frontier trails back and forth from Tennessee to Virginia.
+Crockett was hired to an “Old Dutchman” who transported goods along the frontier trails back and forth from Tennessee to Virginia.

 Despite the Crocketts’ poverty, John Crockett manages to get his boys enrolled in “a little country school.”